You are here:

 You are planning a doctoral project that includes a relevant statistical part and want to do a doctorate by means of a monograph?
 Then please inform yourself on this page about the obligatory statistical consulting.

 You are planning a doctoral project that includes a relevant part of qualitative methodology and want to do a doctorate by means of a monograph?
 Then please inform yourself on this page about the obligatory consultation on qualitative methods.

 Doctorate by publication

-The award of a Dr. med., Dr. med. dent. or Dr. rer. medic. degree requires the submission of at least one original publication by the candidate as lead author in a "peer-reviewed" journal, as well as a synopsis which should generally contain 5 000 to 10 000 words and not more than 40 references as a doctoral degree paper (dissertation).
+The award of a Dr. med., Dr. med. dent. or Dr. rer. medic. degree requires the submission of at least one original publication by the candidate as lead author in a "peer-reviewed" journal, as well as a synopsis which should generally contain 5 000 to 10 000 words.

 The thesis must be prepared in either the German or the English language.